Monday, 8 March 2021

 But the woman was given two wings of a great eagle, that she might fly into the wilderness to her place, where she is nourished for a time and times and half a time, from the presence of the serpent.
 Revelation 12:14

 John now continues with the thought from verse 12:6.
-The words closely matches what is said there –
+The words closely match what is said there –

 “Then the woman fled into the wilderness, where she has a place prepared by God, that they should feed her there one thousand two hundred and sixty days.”